 - Proceeding based on expensive quantitative research and skipping the actual customer interviews.
 Companies will say, “The research shows that 72% of customers would buy this product, so let’s proceed.”
 They launch only to hear those same people tell them, “I don’t want that product now” or “You didn’t tell me these other issues when you asked if I would buy it.”

 - Assuming success and going all the way in, the first time.
 It is much better to assume that some or all of your sales and marketing program won’t work and be prepared to modify it on the fly.
 Listening to the sales team and making calls with them can redirect your launch to success.

 - Not being patient with the messy new-product-introduction process.
 This process takes time, requires enough money and views failures along the way as lessons on how to be successful.

 - Not appreciating how different a new market is or how to act like a small guy when you are used to being the leader.

 - And more…These are just the most common mistakes I see building products companies make.
 There are still other strategic and tactical pitfalls to product launch success.

-As I wrote earlier, I predict ForceField won’t fail.
-Still, a different approach would build more momentum, larger gains and better support further growth.
 With all the time, money and effort invested in product launches, the details can’t be overlooked.
-Keep this in mind as your company brings new product to market.
+Keep this in mind as your company brings new products to market.